AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

 ---
 title: "NodeJS Deep Dive"
-description: "Nodejs is a powerful JavaScript runtime that enables fast, scalable, and event-driven server-side development.
-This course offers an in-depth exploration of Nodejs internals - covering its architecture, core concepts, and essential components such as the JavaScript engine and libuv.
-You'll gain a solid understanding of the Nodejs ecosystem, including how its asynchronous model and event loop function under the hood.
+description: "NodeJs is a powerful JavaScript runtime that enables fast, scalable, and event-driven server-side development.
+This course offers an in-depth exploration of NodeJs internals - covering its architecture, core concepts, and essential components such as the JavaScript engine and libuv.
+You'll gain a solid understanding of the NodeJs ecosystem, including how its asynchronous model and event loop function under the hood.
 With a strong focus on hands-on learning, the course guides you through building real-world backend applications from scratch using Express.js and MongoDB."
 time: "1hr 30 mins"
 tutor: 1
 video: false